-If you already have a certificate issued by a commercial or internal Certificate Authority (CA), you can use this existing certificate to configure HTTPS in ArcGIS Server.
+If you already have a certificate issued by a commercial or internal Certificate Authority (CA), you can configure this existing certificate with ArcGIS Server.
 To import this certificate into ArcGIS Server, the certificate and its associated private key must be stored in the PKCS#12 format, which is represented by a file with either the .p12 or .pfx extension.
-The steps to configure HTTPS using an existing certificate are as follows:
+The steps to configure an existing certificate are as follows:

 Import the certificate into ArcGIS Server

 In versions 10.5.1 and earlier, you imported SSL root certificates into the OS certificate store using the CA_ROOT_CERTIFICATE_DIR variable of the init_user_param.sh script.
-At 10.6, this step is no longer necessary.
+At 10.6 and later, this step is no longer necessary.

-- Log in to the ArcGIS Server Administrator Directory as the primary site administrator or a user with administrative privileges, for example, https://gisserver.domain.com:6443/arcgis/admin.
+- Sign in to the ArcGIS Server Administrator Directory as the primary site administrator or a user with administrative privileges, for example, https://gisserver.domain.com:6443/arcgis/admin.

 - Browse to machines > [machine name] > sslcertificates.